its-me-debk007/gradle-version-catalog-migrator/README.md

 # Gradle Version Catalog Migrator

-Experience seamless Gradle Version Catalog migration across Windows, macOS, and Linux with our cross-platform app powered by **Kotlin Multiplatform (KMP)** along with **Compose Multiplatform** in the UI Layer!
+Experience seamless Gradle Version Catalog migration across all types of desktop powered by **Compose for Desktop**!
 Effortlessly manage and update your Gradle dependencies with a single, unified solution designed for compatibility and efficiency across major desktop platforms.

 ## Working 💻